-A course on interfacing techniques applicable to microcomputers.
+After completing this course, students will be capable to design simple interfaces to modern microcomputers.
 Topics include: description of bus; timing analysis; serial and parallel interfacing; polling and interrupts; counters and interval timers; A/D and D/A conversion; interfacing to magnetic devices; Direct Memory Access (DMA) techniques.